Amazon ECS cluster auto scaling - Amazon Elastic Container Service

 Important

 Make sure any tooling that you use doesn't remove the AmazonECSManaged tag from the Auto Scaling group.
-If this tag is removed, Amazon ECS can't manage it when scaling your cluster.
+If this tag is removed, Amazon ECS can't manage the scaling.

 • Cluster auto scaling doesn't modify the MinimumCapacity or MaximumCapacity for the group.
 For the group to scale out, the value for MaximumCapacity must be greater than zero.